pyepri.displayers

 When given, indexes must be a sequence with lenght

-is a sequence of three indexes corresponding to the indexes used along each axis of the j-th source imageu[j]
+nsrcsuch thatindexes[j] = (id0, id1, id2)is a sequence of three indexes corresponding to the indexes used along each axis of the j-th source imageu[j]to extract the slices to be displayed (usingNoneto keep a particular index to its default value is possible).The default setting is

-indexes = [[im.shape[0]//2, u.shape[1]//2, u.shape[2]//2] for im in u]
+indexes = [[im.shape[0]//2, u.shape[1]//2, u.shape[2]//2] for im in u].

 - Return type: